hanhanwu/Hanhan_Applied_DataScience/README.md

 ## Build ML Service/API
 * [Build ML Web Application with Flask][90]
   * [How to deploy flask app to Azure][101]
+  * Flask vs FastAPI
+    * Personally, I didn't find fastapi is better, because when I was using a HTML template to get user typed input and generate the model output, with flask it was simple, you just need to render the template.
+Using fastapi with template rendering was much more complex.
 * [Deploy ML service with BentoML][94]
   * [About BentoML][95]
   * It allows you to deploy the trained model as REST API (built directly for you), docker image or python loadable file